Save Your Insurance and Demerit Points

 Fighting Your Speeding Ticket

-We give your case individual attention.
-In preparing your case for trial we order the officer’s notes, any radar manuals and file any applicable legal arguments at no extra charge.
+We prepare your case by ordering the officers notes, any radar manuals, and filing any applicable legal arguments at no extra charge.

 Should I Just Pay My Ticket?